 “We are very close to striking a deal,” Dacic told reporters in Belgrade today after meeting the Russian company yesterday.
 “This is a big Russian company, which has been interested in Zelezara for months and they want their identity disclosed once they agree to sign a memorandum of understanding.

-The government has been trying to find an investor for Zelezara Smederevo since January, when Serbia bought it back from U.S. Steel Corp (X) who gave up the unprofitable plant.
+The government has been trying to find an investor for Zelezara Smederevo since January, when Serbia bought it back from U.S. Steel Corp (X:US) who gave up the unprofitable plant.

 The Russian company wants to manage Zelezara and invest around 100 million euros ($129 million) with the government retaining between 20 percent and 30 percent in the mill, Dacic said, adding that this is not ‘‘a done deal yet.’’